tingletech/md5s3stash/README.md

 must be unique name in all of AWS S3.
 The IAM role or user will need to be able to create/write/read to 36 buckets (`0-9a-z.BUCKET_BASE`).

+When using the `simple` bucket scheme, the `BUCKET_BASE` can have `/`s in it, so it can specific a "path" in the bucket to find the images.

 ## Development

 md5s3stash has been tested on python 2.6 & 2.7.
+(2.6 support might be dropped soon)

 python setup.py test